fooplugins/foogallery/README.txt

 	*	Supports variations
 *	Master Galleries
     *   Set a gallery as a master and then all galleries who use that master will inherit all settings from the master - [docs](https://fooplugins.com/documentation/foogallery/pro-commerce/use-master-gallery/)
+*   White Labeling
+    *   Rebrand FooGallery to whatever you like for your clients.
+Ideal for freelancers and agencies.

 [See More Demos](https://fooplugins.com/foogallery-wordpress-gallery-plugin/demos/)